temporalio/documentation/docs/concept-workflows.md

 It's often necessary to limit the amount of time a specific Workflow can be running.
 To support this, the following three parameters can be provided to Workflow options:

-- `WorkflowExecutionTimeout` maximum time a Workflow should be allowed to run including retries and continue as new.
+- `WorkflowExecutionTimeout` maximum time a Workflow should be allowed to run including retries and `ContinueAsNew`.
 Use `WorkflowRunTimeout` to limit execution time of a single run.
 - `WorkflowRunTimeout` maximum time a single Workflow run should be allowed.
 - `WorkflowTaskTimeout` timeout for processing a Workflow task starting from the point when a worker pulled the task.
 If a decision task is lost, it is retried after this timeout.